 Travelling by car with children: the winter survival kit

 Here is a list of accessories that will help you protect your child from the cold, in and out of the car, without sacrificing on comfort:

-- If you are still unsure how best to take your baby on his first drive, in addition to the Primo Viaggio SL car seat, you may want to think of using the brand new and elegant Navetta Elite and Navetta XL, both approved for use in the car (only with the car kit, sold separately).
+- If you are still unsure how best to take your baby on his first drive, in addition to the Primo Viaggio SL or Primo Viaggio i-Size car seat, you may want to think of using the brand new and elegant Navetta Elite and Navetta XL, both approved for use in the car (only with the car kit, sold separately).

 - Choose wellbeing and hygiene on the go with the Clima Cover Car Seat in Tencel, a soft, natural, heat-regulating fibre that maintains the ideal temperature for your baby, adjusting the humidity level in all seasons.

-- When it rains, no need to worry… you can make your Primo Viaggio SL car seat waterproof with the special Peg Perego Rain Cover.
+- When it rains, no need to worry… you can make your Primo Viaggio SL or Primo Viaggio i-Size car seat waterproof with the special Peg Perego Rain Cover.
 It fastens with ease and, when the sun reappears, you can fold it up and store in compactly in the bag provided.

 - Long trips?
 What you need are practical accessories to increase your child’s comfort.
 It can be very helpful to use the Cup Holder Car Seat: just hook it to the compatible Peg Perego car seats and use it to hold a drink, a baby bottle or a bottle of water.
 To pack away the car seat, you can use the handy Car Seat Travel Bag.

 With this short guide, you are sure to find the right accessory or product for you.
-If instead you still need to get everything and baby is fast on its way, then you could consider a modular system that includes both the bassinet and the car seat, the two most essential tools you will need in those early days to travel by car with you brand new baby.
+If instead you still need to get everything and baby is fast on its way, then you could consider a counterfeit viagra pillsthat includes both the bassinet and the car seat, the two most essential tools you will need in those early days to travel by car with you brand new baby.